david-hernandez/drupal8-oop/README.md

 * 14 - Using factories to generate objects
 * 15 - Late static binding and how it works with Drupal's dependency injection
 * 16 - Tips to help you on your journey
+* 17 - Let's take all we've learned and build an application